Here are 6 reasons why a drone land survey is a good idea

 High relative and absolute accuracy.
 For a surveyor accuracy and precision is always key consideration to deliver what a client needs in their survey – Accuracy and precision aren’t the same.
 Approached properly a drone survey can output survey-grade data with high relative and absolute accuracy.
 Many entrants to drone mapping don’t have a strong background in surveying and don’t appreciate the steps needed to ensure their data is accurate.
 Flying your missions at the correct altitude or offset to achieve the desired ground sampling distance is just one of many considerations to achieving a good survey.
 Proper use of ground control and check points ensures surveys aren’t distorted

 Targeted and repeatable data acquisition.
 Advances in drone technology and robust methodology now make drone surveys repeatable.
-This is a huge plus for surveyors where you are comparing data from before, during and after a project, monitoring progress, erosion or defects on site.
+This is a huge plus for surveyors when you are comparing data from before, during and after a project, monitoring progress, erosion or defects on site.
 Exactly the same flight path can be flow time after time allowing the survey to be repeated with accuracy and quality comparisons made.

 Conversely, unnecessary return visits to capture missing data are avoided.
 The amount of valuable data gathered is quite staggering, both on-site and off-site.
 If a client wants to know something new the data has already been captured in fine detail.
 The new information just needs extracting without a return visit.

 Reaching the places other surveys cannot reach.
 Planning applications off-site/overlooking features and the surrounding setting can be important factors in determining an application’s success.